John Robins (comedian): Career

-In June 2018, it was announced that Robins would host a new upcoming game show for Dave entitled Beat the Internet.
+In June 2018, it was announced that Robins would host a game show for Dave entitled Beat the Internet, co-presented with fellow comic Sunil Patel.
 The show ran for 20 episodes and was not renewed for a second series.
-Also that year the duo published a book The Holy Vible.
+Also that year Robins and James published a book The Holy Vible.

 In February 2019 Robins launched a YouTube channel called Bad Golf with friend and fellow comedian Alex Horne.
 As of November 2021, they have more than 50,000 subscribers.
-Following the popularity of the channel, Robins received a kit sponsorship, with Puma’s golf brand Cobra providing him with new clubs, bag and clothing.
+Following the popularity of the channel, Robins received a kit sponsorship, with Puma's golf brand Cobra providing him with new clubs, bag and clothing.

 After five years broadcasting on Radio X (previously XFM), the Elis James and John Robins show aired its final episode on the station on Saturday 30 March 2019.
 On 2 April 2019, Robins announced that he and Elis James would be hosting a new show on BBC Radio 5 Live.
 The BBC show has been broadcast since 31 May 2019, and all episodes are downloadable as podcasts.

+Robins returned to Edinburgh in 2019 with the show Hot Shame.

 In October 2019 Elis and John launched a new podcast How Do You Cope?...with Elis and John on BBC Radio 5 Live.
 It features Elis and John talking to celebrities about mental health issues they have faced.
+In 2024 the show won the "Radio Times Moment Of The Year" award at the ARIAS for an edition in which John Robins revealed his struggle with alcohol addiction and his journey to recovery.

+Robins has since 2021 shared his thoughts, feelings and significant moments from his life in the newsletter The John Robins Vibemail.

-Robins launched a new podcast in April 2021, The Moon Under Water, with fellow comedian and close friend Robin Allender.
-In each episode a guest will chat about their dream pub.
+Robins launched a podcast in April 2021, The Moon Under Water, with fellow comedian and friend Robin Allender.
+In each episode a guest chats about their dream pub.
+The pair left the podcast in 2023 and were replaced as "landlord" by Robbie Knox.

+In 2023 Robins presented his show Howl at the Edinburgh Festival Fringe, performing it and a Work in Progress show daily during the month of the festival.
+He then toured the show Howl, constructed of both shows, discussing recent changes in his life and his new sobriety.

+Robins appeared as a contestant on the seventeenth series of the Channel 4 show Taskmaster which launched in March 2024.
+He won the series.